-What should I do if my pet is unwell while taking clemastine?
+What should I do if my pet is unwell while taking imipramine?

-If your pet is unwell while receiving medication or you feel they are excessively sedated, you should contact your vet as soon as possible for advice.
+If your pet is unwell while receiving medication you should contact your vet as soon as possible for advice.

 What should I do if a person accidentally takes this drug?